awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/runinstances_api.md

 +++
-title = "(Optional) - Launching an EC2 Spot Instance via the RunInstances API" weight = 70
+title = "(Not recommended) - Launching an EC2 Spot Instance via the RunInstances API" weight = 200
 +++

 ## Launching an EC2 Spot Instance via the RunInstances API